VhalennnG/VhalennnG/README.md

   collaborate to make products that would make an immediate impact. <br/>

   Besides that, I'm quite interested into :
-  - Digital art like fantasy or cyberpunk city.
+  - Digital art like cyberpunk city.
   - Movies about mistery and crime.
   - Classical Music.
-  - Cinematography like fantasy or myth picture.
+  - Cinematography like fantasy picture.
   - Photography like futuristic city in Japan.
   - Traveling.
-  - and I'm quite interested in stars and space objects

   Now I’m currently learning about AI. <br/>

 </p>

- <h2> Stack </h2>
+<h2> Programming Languages </h2>

-**Programming Languages:**
+**Programming Language I have worked with:**

 <p>